eliemichel/GrainViewer/doc/build-instructions.md

 You can chose which compiler to use in the call to `cmake`, using the `-G` option.
 See for instance [`build-msvc16.bat`](build-msvc16.bat) to build for Visual Studio 16 (2019), or the other build files for `mingw` or `gcc`.
 More easily, you can also just run one of those scripts, it will even get the git submodules.

+You may set the following additional option using `-DOPTION=value`:

+ - `DEV_MOD` Turn this off when building binaries meant to be distributed
+ - `GIT_SUBMODULE` Turn this off if you don't want cmake to check out submodules (if you are already including this project as a submodule for instance)
+ - `DOWNLOAD_EXAMPLE_DATA` Turn this off to prevent cmake from automatically downloading example data (roughly 800MB).

 Once CMake has run, you can build the project.
 You can do it in command line, from the `build` directory:

 ```